 Real Christmas trees

 It is a strange concept to cut down a real tree, bring it indoors, stick it in a bucket and cover it with tinsel and Christmas lights.
+As weird Christmas traditions go, this is near the top of the list.

 Essentially, we will be homing a tree that is slowly dying in our living rooms and shedding its needles in the process.